Rachel Sophia

 She is currently involved in post on “Beyond Yellowface,” a documentary following the founders of the Final Bow For Yellowface movement, challenging the world’s leading ballet companies to jettison Asian stereotypes.

-For the past 4 years, Rachel has also been running 8 by 8 Post Production, a company she founded to put all of her post production experience and post management skills into practice.
-Rachel’s goal is to be the change she wants to see in this industry… and those changes start with good post production management, an organized and thoughtful workflow, great editing, and end with happy clients.
+Stewart’s goal is to be the change she wants to see in this industry… and those changes start with good post production management, an organized and thoughtful workflow, great editing, and end with happy clients.

 Film editor, Spanish speaker, martial artist.

-In 2023, I have had the opportunity to work with a wide range of new and old clients.
+In 2024, I have had the opportunity to work with a wide range of new and old clients.
 It has been a busy and rewarding year, and I'd love to say thank you to everyone I've had the pleasure of working with.
 Editing is my passion and it is definitely one of the reasons I love waking up in the morning.

 I firmly believe film is able to change the world.
 And I want to help make the films that will do so.
 I have a passion for editing and its ability to create new meaning and emotion within a film.
 I think this is possible in every film, narrative, documentary, and commercial/corporate work.